-NYU's Guide to Foreign and International Legal Databases: International Criminal Law provides links to international criminal law resources on the web.
+NYU's Guide to Foreign and International Legal Databases: International Law: Specialized Sources: International Criminal Law tab: provides links to international criminal law resources on the web.

 The Oxford Companion to International Criminal Justice (Antonio Cassese, ed.)
 (Ref.
 K5301 .O94 2009) is a reference work that includes essays on major issues, definitions of terms and short biographies, and summaries of important cases.

-The War Crimes Project at New England School of Law includes links to war crimes materials on the Internet.
+International Criminal Law: War Crimes and Special Tribunals at New England School of Law includes links to war crimes materials on the Internet.

 For a list of basic reference sources for international law, see the Goodson Law Library's International Law Research Guide.